CZ-NIC/knot/doc/man_keymgr.rst

   configuration and signing metadata.

 **policy** ...
   Operations with KASP policies.
-The policy holds parameters that define the way how a zone is signed.
+A policy holds parameters that define the way how a zone is signed.

 **keystore** ...